miklevin/MikeLev.in/_posts/2025-03-22-html-over-the-wire.md

 > Alright.
 It's afternoon, and I've done enough studying, rambling and learning.
 > Now it's time to shift gears to some doing, following my own step-by-step
-> guide... on the next article, haha!
+> guide... on the next article, ahaha!

 ---